Jinssi/ContosoTraders/demo-scripts/autoscaling-cloud-native-apps-azure/technical-walkthrough.md

 ## Walkthrough: Without Autoscaling

-1. In the Azure portal, you can navigate to the Azure Container App in the `contoso-traders-rg` resource group.
+1. In the Azure portal, you can navigate to the Azure Container App in the `Gravy-traders-rg` resource group.

    ![ACA](./media/aca.png)